AdrKacz/IA-Negotiation/README.md

 ## Run the project

 >Programs were tested on macOS and will work on Linux.
-If you do run on Windows ... well, at least please use a terminal that can display colour, or `./legacy/main.py` won't run otherwise.
+If you run on Windows,  please use a terminal that can display colour, otherwise `./legacy/main.py` won't run.

 ```
 git clone https://github.com/AdrKacz/IA-Negotiation.git